-Stephanie has over 20 years wine industry experience across strategic marketing, consumer and trade research,brand management, innovation, tourism and stakeholder engagement.
+Stephanie has over 20 years wine industry experience across strategic development, consumer and trade research, marketing, innovation, tourism and stakeholder engagement.
 Starting her career in the wine industry in New York, she has had roles working across the US, Canada, UK, China and Australia.
-Stephanie established the Australian and New Zealand operations for global wine insights agency Wine Intelligence and has held roles with Kobrand Corporation NY, Decanter UK, Rathbone Wine Group and Yabby Lake.
+Stephanie established the Australian and NZ operations for global wine insights agency Wine Intelligence and has held roles with Kobrand Corporation NY, Decanter UK, Rathbone Wine Group and Yabby Lake.
 She is also the Founder and Managing Director of consumer insights and strategy consultancy, Food and Wine Insights.
+Stephanie has Bachelor of Arts and a Postgraduate Diploma in Marketing from Melbourne University and is undertaking studies in The Future of Sustainable Business at Oxford University.
 A National board member of the Wine Communicators of Australia since 2018, Stephanie has been a regular guest speaker and keynote presenter on consumer insights and industry trends, a columnist on trends for Gourmet Traveller Wine and a judge of the Wine Communicators of Australia awards.Growing up on her family farm and vineyard, Stephanie has always been passionate about the representation of regional Victoria and the promotion and long-term health of our industry.

 Dan began his career in wine working in vineyards on the Mornington Peninsula over 35 years ago, gradually migrating into winemaking (via hospitality) in 1995.